 Starting a career in developing iOS applications means you’re putting yourself in a very good position in terms of job opportunities.
 Now more than ever, there is a huge demand for beginner, intermediate, and pro iOS developers in nearly every industry.
 In fact, Indeed has 6,515 iOS developer jobs listed at the time of this post.
 While we’re talking numbers, Glassdoor says the national average iOS developer salary is $101,014.

 Aside from the high demand and salary for iOS developers, it’s a challenging and fun career.
 You’re constantly improving your craft and figuring out how to create better user interfaces on iOS apps.
 It’s a sophisticated, yet not an overly complicated, career and there are opportunities for jobs at tech companies, non-tech companies, or freelance work.

 How to Become an iOS Developer

 As mentioned previously, there are many routes to learn iOS essentials.
 The three traditional routes include a mobile app development degree, self taught, or through a coding bootcamp.
 Below we have listed the pros and cons of each.

 Mobile Development Degree

-A degree in mobile app development has traditionally been the most effective way to start developing Swift programming skills, or iOS development skills.
-Although this is becoming less and less true, some non-tech companies still prefer degree holders over self taught or bootcamp iOS developers.
+A degree in mobile app development has traditionally been thought to be the best way to learn iOS app development.
+Although this is becoming less and less true, some non-tech companies still prefer degree holders over bootcamp taught or self taught app developers.

 Another thing to consider is the amount of education you’ll be receiving.
 It’s a four-year degree, meaning you will learn a greater variety of related courses.
 You’ll also learn more about the theory versus the actual development side of iOS development.
 Because you receive a more well-rounded education with a four-year degree, you will have a wider range of employment options as compared to the specialized training one receives from being self taught or coding bootcamp.